GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 ### Task 2: Configure the Web Application Firewall

-1. Select **Application Gateway**.
+1. Select **Application Gateway**

-2. Select your application gateway.
+2. Select your application gateway

 3. Select **Overview**, record the public IP address of the application gateway for later use:

     ![The Frontend public IP address displays.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image128.png "Frontend public IP address")

-4. Select **Backend pools**.
+4. Select **Backend pools**

 5. Select the single backend pool displayed, ensure the IP address is that of the ASE internal load balancer IP.
 If it is not, delete the one displayed and add the correct IP:

     ![The Backend pool IP address for appGatewayBackendPool displays.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image129.png "Backend pool IP address")

-6. Select **Health probes**.
+6. Select **Health probes**

-7. Select **+Add**.
+7. Select **+Add**

-8. Copy the web app DNS address into the name and host address.
+8. Copy the web app DNS address into the name and host address

 9. For the path, enter **/**

     ![The passsecurity-waf blade displays with the following field values: Host has the copied copied web app dns address; Protocol, HTTP; Path, /; Interval, 30 seconds; Timeout, 30 seconds; Unhealthy threshold, 3.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image130.png "passsecurity-waf blade")

-10. Select **OK** and then wait for the web application gateway to finish updating.
+10. Select **OK** and then wait for the web application gateway to finish updating

     > NOTE: If you do not wait, future actions may result in the following error:

     ![A popup displays the message that the operation was superseded by a subsequent update, and then provides the details.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image131.png "Update application gateway superseded popup")

-11. Select **HTTP settings**.
+11. Select **HTTP settings**

-12. Select the only **backendHttpSetting**.
+12. Select the only **backendHttpSetting**

-13. Check the **Use custom probe** checkbox.
+13. Check the **Use custom probe** checkbox

-14. Select the custom probe you just added.
+14. Select the custom probe you just added

--   NOTE: This will make it such that the WAF knows about the host header of the incoming requests and where to route them
+    > NOTE: This will make it such that the WAF knows about the host header of the incoming requests and where to route them.

     ![A Dialog box displays with the following settings: Cookie-based affinity, Disabled; Request timeout, 30; Protocol, HTTP; Port, 80; Use custom probe, selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image132.png "Dialog box")

-15. Select **Save**, wait for the application gateway to finish updating.
+15. Select **Save**, wait for the application gateway to finish updating

 ### Task 3: Enable Application Gateway logging

-1. Select **Diagnostic Logs**.
+1. Select **Diagnostic Logs**

-2. Select **Turn on diagnostics**.
+2. Select **Turn on diagnostics**

     ![The Turn on diagnostics link is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image133.png "Turn on diagnostics")

-3. For the name, enter **paassecurity-waf-logging**.
+3. For the name, enter **paassecurity-waf-logging**

-4. Check the **Send to Log Analytics** checkbox.
+4. Check the **Send to Log Analytics** checkbox

-5. For **Log Analytics**, select your default workspace.
+5. For **Log Analytics**, select your default workspace

--   NOTE: If you do not have a workspace create one.
+    > NOTE: If you do not have a workspace create one.

-6. Check all **LOG** checkboxes.
+6. Check all **LOG** checkboxes

     ![A dialog box displays with the previously defined settings.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image134.png "Dialog box")

-7. Select **Save**.
+7. Select **Save**

 ### Task 4: Attack a ASE Web Application with Detection Only

-1. Switch to your jump VM.
+1. Switch to your jump VM

 2. Edit the c:\\windows\\system32\\drivers\\etc\\hosts file to update the web app URL to point to the WAF public IP Address:

     ![A portion of the hosts file displays.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image135.png "hosts file")

-3. Save the file.
+3. Save the file

-4. Open a browser window, ensure that the web site opens successfully.
+4. Open a browser window, ensure that the web site opens successfully

-5. Launch Fiddler on your jump VM, so you can observe the network traffic resulting from the following step.
+5. Launch Fiddler on your jump VM, so you can observe the network traffic resulting from the following step

-6. Open a **Windows PowerShell ISE** window.
+6. Open a **Windows PowerShell ISE** window

-7. From the extracted folder, open the **/Scripts/WebAttack.ps1**.
+7. From the extracted folder, open the **/Scripts/WebAttack.ps1**

 8. Run the script, when prompted, enter the following information: